AlmogBaku/AlmogBaku/index.md

 ---

+I'm not your typical consultant.
+With hands-on experience building dozens of LLM applications from strategy to production, I offer practical insights to help you navigate the complex landscape of AI implementation.

 ## Why Work With Me

+You should consider working with me if:

+- You're unsure how to **systematically improve** your LLM products and need a hands-on expert
+- You feel **overwhelmed by the flood** of AI tools and want practical, experience-based guidance
+- You need an expert to **evaluate your AI infrastructure** and provide actionable, technical recommendations
+- You're struggling to move from **PoC to production-ready** LLM applications and require direct implementation support
+- You want to **align your LLM strategy** with business objectives through concrete, executable plans
+- You want to **optimize LLM performance and accuracy** or **reduce costs** at scale with real-world techniques
+- You're looking for _hands-on_ guidance in **nurturing AI ideas and innovations** into **full-fledged products**, from strategic conception to market-ready implementation

 - 🧭 Strategic direction for LLM initiatives, guided by a clear, step-by-step methodology
 - 🛠️ Deep understanding of LLM tools and frameworks, with a focus on production deployment